bxparks/rpn83p/docs/TVM.md

 remove their singularity at `i=0`.
 Those functions are now continuous (and probably infinitely differentiable) at `i=0`.

-The following posts by Albert Chan suggest that there are better initial guess:
+The following posts by Albert Chan suggest that there are better initial
+guesses:

 - [TVM solve for interest rate, revisited](https://www.hpmuseum.org/forum/thread-18359.html) (2022)